Lived Experience

 Why is social action by young people with lived experience so important?

 Young people and children who have experienced unusual, traumatic, and complex situations or environments often have very passionate beliefs that other people shouldn’t have to go through what they’ve gone through.
-If you’ve experienced misfortune, cruelty, and misery it’s natural to want to protect other people from those things.
+If you’ve experienced misfortune, cruelty, and misery, it’s natural to want to protect other people from those things.

 With social action projects, young people who have often been viewed as problems in the system - the ones who act out, and need to be ‘managed’ - have an opportunity to be heard, and to channel what they know and feel into something that’s useful to others, and helps them to get a hold on the thing that’s had a hold on them.